 python3 --version

-If that command already prints a version you can use, skip ahead to optional add-ons or alternate versions.
+If that command already prints a version you can use, move to optional add-ons or alternate versions.
 If the shell says python3: command not found, continue with the package install step.

 Update Fedora before installing Python